Chao-Xi/jxazurebook/docs/az104/10webapp.md

     - Understanding scaling policies to allow web applications to scale out within the confines of the App Service plan, along with the ability to specify scaling policies for web applications.

 11. Compliance and Security Features:
-    - Understanding how Azure App Service provides compliance certifications, such as ISO, SOC, and PCI DSS, to ensure regulatory compliance and adherence to industry standards.
+    - **Understanding how Azure App Service provides compliance certifications, such as ISO, SOC, and PCI DSS, to ensure regulatory compliance and adherence to industry standards**.
-    - Knowledge of integrating Azure Key Vault with web applications to securely store and manage sensitive information, such as connection strings and certificates.
+    - **Knowledge of integrating Azure Key Vault with web applications to securely store and manage sensitive information, such as connection strings and certificates**.

 12. Application Insights Integration:
     - Familiarity with integrating web applications with Azure Application Insights to monitor the application's performance, availability, and usage, and gathering insights for debugging and optimization.

 13. Auto-scaling:
-    - Understanding auto-scaling for web applications, enabling automatic adjustment of compute resources based on predefined metrics like CPU percentage, memory usage, or custom metrics.
+    - Understanding auto-scaling for web applications, e**nabling automatic adjustment of compute resources based on predefined metrics like CPU percentage, memory usage, or custom metrics.**

 14. WebJobs and Azure Functions:
     - Understanding the use of WebJobs and Azure Functions for executing background tasks, processing queues, and handling event-driven scenarios within web applications.